 Life of Constantine by Eusebius.
 The emperor Constantine converted the the Roman Empire to Christianity.
 Eusebius wrote his life and preserved his letters.

 Constantine and the Conversion of Europe by A. H. M. Jones.
 According to this book, Constantine hardly deserves the title of Great, and still less does he deserve the title of saint.
 His political murders, and his execution of his wife and son, shocked even contemporary opinion.

 Constantine and the Christian Empire by Charles M. Odahl.
 Comprehensive biography based on literary sources and archaeology.

 Constantine the Great: And the Christian Revolution by G. P. Baker.
-Describes Constantine's conversion (which apparently did not prevent him from sacrificing to idols), his wars, and finally the founding of Constantinople.
+Describes Constantine's conversion, wars, and the founding of Constantinople.

 Constantine: History, Historiography, and Legend by Samuel N.C.
 Leiu and Dominic Monserrat.
 Examines the varied accounts of Constantine's life and the medieval legends surrounding his reign.

 The Life and Legacy of Constantine: Traditions Through the Ages edited by M. Shane Bjornlie.
 Essays on how Roman emperor Constantine the Great's memory has been constructed by the human imagination.